fricas/fricas/docs/constructors/NMQadic.md

 ## Description

-This is a domain implements unramified extensions of p-adic numbers $Q_p$ of degree 1 and absolute precision 64 using the Nemo Julia package.
+This domain implements unramified extensions of p-adic numbers $Q_p$ of degree 1 and absolute precision 64 using the Nemo Julia package.

 **NMQadic(p: Integer) is a domain constructor**
 **Abbreviation for NMQadic is NQADIC**